Roly5573/Advice-Project/README.md

 ## Target Users

-This web project is aimed at anyone who may require local information or advice.
-Increasingly more people are using the internet on the go via mobile phones, and may not readily access websites on desktop computer, or even tablets.
+This website project is aimed at anyone who may require information or advice, particularly within the London Borough of Havering.
+Increasingly more people are using the internet on the go via mobile phones, and may not normally access websites on desktop computers, or even tablets.

 ## Project Goals
 - Ensure website information and advice links are relevant as well as mobile friendly, making browsing and a search process easy for users.